rloutlaw/JavaSDKDocs/outlawSDKDocs/manage-storage-accounts.md

 ## Sample explanation

-The sample code [on GitHub]((https://github.com/Azure-Samples/storage-java-manage-storage-accounts) creates a storage account, reads and updates access keys, lists all storage accounts in a resource group, and then deletes a storage account before exiting
+[The sample code on GitHub](https://github.com/Azure-Samples/storage-java-manage-storage-accounts) creates a storage account, reads and updates access keys, lists all storage accounts in a resource group, and then deletes the storage account before exiting

 | Class used in sample | Notes |
 |-------|-------|
+| [com.microsoft.azure.management.storage.StorageAccounts](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.datalake.analytics._storage_accounts) | Created from the `azure.storageAccounts()` entry point.
+Provides create, list, update, and delete operations for storage accounts.
-| [com.microsoft.azure.management.storage.StorageAccount](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.storage._storage_account)  | Object representation of an Azure storage account.
+| [com.microsoft.azure.management.storage.StorageAccount](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.storage._storage_account)  | Representation of an Azure storage account.
 Use the methods in the class to get information about the storage account.
 | [com.microsoft.azure.management.storage.StorageAccountKey](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.storage._storage_account_key) | `StorageAccount.getKeys()` returns a list of these objects.
-These objects are read-only and provide the name, permissions, and value of a access key for a storage account.
-Use the 'regenerateKey' in `StorageAccount` to update the keys.
+Use the `regenerateKey` methods in `StorageAccount` to update the keys.
-| [com.microsoft.azure.management.storage.StorageAccounts](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.datalake.analytics._storage_accounts) | Created from the `azure.storageAccounts()` entry point.
-Provides access to create, list, update, and delete operations for storage accounts.

 ## Next steps